-- If the student's Scholarly Year is an independent one, meaning not part of an externally funded, national program (e.g., Howard Hughes, Scholarly Year Funding or Doris Duke International), students are required to submit a 5-10 page research proposal, outlining their planned projects.
+1. If the student's Scholarly Year is not part of an externally funded, national program, students are required to submit a 5-10 page research proposal, outlining their planned project.
 Students must write the proposal themselves, but will depend upon you for help.
 The role of the student on the project must be well defined, especially if they are working with others on a larger project.

-- At the end of the Scholarly Year, the student will be responsible for submitting a final report, between five and 10 pages, on his/her research work.
+4. At the end of the Scholarly Year, the student will be responsible for submitting a final report, between 5 and 10 pages, on his/her research work.
 The report should follow the general format of a manuscript prepared for journal submission, e.g., abstract, introduction/background, materials and methods, results, discussion, and references.
+Please see guidelines at http://tinyurl.com/ml54pxv.
 If a manuscript has been prepared for publication, this may be submitted instead.

 Karen Zier, PhD